rontarrant/gtkDcoding/docs/_posts/2019-07-16-0053-mvc-vi-image-combobox.md

 ## The SignComboBox Class

-Rather than reproduce the entire `SignComboBox` class here, we’ll just look at the bits and pieces we haven’t seen before…
+Rather than reproduce the entire `SignComboBox` class here, we’ll just look at the bits and pieces we haven’t seen before...

 Because we want to show images instead of text, we need to declare a `CellRendererPixbuf` in the initialization section of the `SignComboBox` class: